 - It can accept transfers from other UK registered pension schemes or overseas pension schemes approved by Old Mutual Wealth.

-- It can only be used to accumulate a pension fund – managing income from it's value can be provided by transferring the value to another registered pension scheme with Old Mutual Wealth or an alternative provider.
+- It can only be used to accumulate pension savings.
+If you want to take a pension income from it, you will need to transfer the value to another registered pension scheme with Old Mutual Wealth or an alternative provider.

-The value of your Personal Pension, in the event you die before drawing the benefits, can normally be paid as a tax-free lump sum, without attracting any Inheritance tax liability, to the beneficiaries you choose.
+The value of your Personal Pension, if die before drawing the benefits, can normally be paid as a tax-free lump sum, without attracting any Inheritance tax liability, to the beneficiaries you choose.
 It also provides an option for those beneficiaries to instead have the capital value held in a beneficiary pension account in their own name, from which they can draw capital at any time free of tax.
-For them to use this option they will have to transfer the value to another registered pension scheme, either with Old Mutual Wealth, or another provider as a transfer value.
+For them to use this option they will have to transfer the value to another registered pension scheme, either with Old Mutual Wealth, or another provider.

 If you invest in an Old Mutual Wealth Personal Pension , you will get access to our investment technology enabling you and your adviser to hold, monitor and manage your Personal Pension - and any other fund-based investments you have with Old Mutual Wealth.
 So as your circumstances and goals change, you can change the investments held in your Personal Pension accordingly